devopsies/search-engine-app/README.md

 ## Start using Github & Github Actions

-In this workshop, we're going to pretend to we're building a product in C++: our awesome search engine.
+In this workshop, we're going to pretend we're building a product in C++: our awesome search engine.
 First, ask to be added as a collaborator in this repo.
 Then clone the repo, create and switch to a new development branch `develop-your_name` and push it.
 When solving any of the following issues, start from your development branch, create and switch to a new branch `optimizing search` or `optimizing pipeline` depending on the issue you're working on, then trigger a pull request (PR).
-The workflow we described here is a simple scenario from the famous Git workflow.
-Refer to <a href="https://www.atlassian.com/git/tutorials/comparing-workflows" target="_blank">www.atlassian.com/git/tutorials/comparing-workflows</a> for more information.
+The workflow we described here is a simple scenario from the famous Gitflow workflow.
+Refer to <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow" target="_blank">www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow</a> for more information.

 ### First issue